smart-data-models/dataModel.WaterDistributionManagementEPANET/README.md

 - [Junction](https://github.com/smart-data-models/dataModel.WaterNetworkManagement/blob/master/Junction/README.md).
 This entity contains a harmonised description of a generic junction made for the Water Network Management domain.
 This entity is primarily associated with the water network management vertical and related IoT applications.

+- [Network](https://github.com/smart-data-models/dataModel.WaterNetworkManagement/blob/master/Network/README.md).
+This entity contains a harmonised description of a generic network made for the Water Network Management domain.
+This entity is primarily associated with the water network management vertical and related IoT applications.

 - [Pattern](https://github.com/smart-data-models/dataModel.WaterNetworkManagement/blob/master/Pattern/README.md).
 This entity contains a harmonised description of a generic pattern made for the Water Network Management domain.
 This entity is primarily associated with the water management vertical and related IoT applications.

 - [Pipe](https://github.com/smart-data-models/dataModel.WaterNetworkManagement/blob/master/Pipe/README.md).
 This entity contains a harmonised description of a generic pipe made for the Water Network Management domain.
 This entity is primarily associated with the water management vertical and related IoT applications.